Understanding the Importance of Work History in Social Security Disability Benefits

 This is why two people with the same disability can receive very different monthly checks.

-4. What Happens If You Don't Have Enough Work Credits?
+What Happens If I Don't Have Enough Work Credits?

 Many applicants discover they do not have enough recent work credits for SSDI.
 This happens for several reasons:

-You stopped working years ago due to injury or caregiving
+I stopped working years ago due to injury or caregiving.

-You worked “under the table” without paying Social Security taxes
+I worked “under the table” without paying Social Security taxes.

-You were self-employed but did not file properly or pay self-employment tax
+I was self-employed but did not file properly or pay self-employment tax.

-If you do not have enough credits, you cannot qualify for SSDI—no matter how severe your disability is.
+If I do not have enough credits, I cannot qualify for SSDI—no matter how severe my disability is.

 SSI (Supplemental Security Income) is a separate program for people who are disabled and have limited income and resources.
 Unlike SSDI: